Dear Camp Weaver Families,

 Our traditional cancellation policy is in effect (please see Registration Terms Below).
 Overnight camp sessions may be cancelled up to 2 weeks before the session start date, receiving a full refund of fees.
 Day Camp cancellation policy remains the same, deposits are non refundable or transferrable.

 - After May 1st COVID-19 policy will go into effect.
 All cancellations must be emailed to the camp office at firstname.lastname@example.org Confirmation will be sent to you by email.
-If you do not receive a confirmation of cancellation, Camp has not received your cancellation notice and no refund will be given.
+If you do not receive a confirmation of cancellation, Camp has not received your cancellation notice.

 - Deposits are totally non refundable and non transferable for any reason.

 - Balance of camp fees are due at least 3 weeks prior to beginning of each camp session.

 - You may make payments of any amount from now until 2 weeks before the start of your camp session.